 How to apply for the Border Crossing Card?

 The procedure of visa application for BCC is similar to the B-1 or B-2 visa and requires precisely the same documents.

 The applicant must provide a valid Mexican passport at the time of application.
 In this case, filling out the online form DS-160 is also the first step.
 You can find out more information at https://www.usembassy.gov.

 How much does it cost to apply for the Border Crossing Card?

-- The application fee of a BCC card with 10-year validity for people over 15 is $ 160.
+- The application fee for a BCC card with 10-year validity for people over 15 is $ 160.

-- The application fee for people under 15 years of age whose parents have a BCC or apply for is $ 16.
+- The application fee for people under 15 years of age whose parents have a BCC or are applying for is $ 16.
 The card is valid until the applicant reaches 15 or after ten years, whichever comes first.

 Remember to keep the payment receipt because you will need it on the day of the interview.